rkgofiitk/academic-issues.github.io/Topics/ForeignUniversities.md

 - Other central, state, or private universities will have to operate as they are now.

 There is no doubt that the country needs many good HEIs.
 However, allowing unfettered operations to foreign private universities could create many unforeseen problems.
+For example,

-For example, can a consortium of foreigners acting as the front of universities be allowed to build, own and operate an HEI in India?
-Would the laws of the land apply in dealing with disputes between students, employees on one hand and foreign universities on the other?
-A foreign university should not be a law unto itself while operating inside Indian territory.
-Indian courts should have jurisdiction in dealing with the disputes.
+- Can a consortium of foreigners acting as the front of a foreign university be allowed to build, own and operate an HEI in India?
+- What is the guarantee that foreign universities would not be a law unto themselves while operating inside Indian territory?
+- How would the disputes be resolved between students, employees on one hand and foreign universities on the other?
+- Would Indian courts have jurisdiction in dealing with disputes?
+- Will the framework become applicable through executive orders or require a separate Act of the Indian Parliament?

 I assume that UGC has taken good care of the issues above in dealing with the responses from foreign embassies and the universities interested in setting up campuses here.
-The Parliament would pass a particular Act to enable it.
-I wonder if the framework will become applicable through executive orders.

 Let us analyze academic decisions.
 Is a world ranking of 500 enough?
 IMHO, the ranking of HEIs does not depend on the intrinsic strength of the universities.
 Perception ranking is very important.
 Many IITs or IISc have better perception rankings.
 Some new IITs don't qualify to apply